-- are seeking a job that requires a bachelor's degree, - need a four-year degree for job promotion, - · desire general skill development in reading, writing and critical thinking, - wish to stimulate their minds and grow intellectually and, - · are interested in lifelong learning.
+- are seeking a job that requires a bachelor's degree, - need a four-year degree for job promotion. - · desire general skill development in reading, writing and critical thinking, - wish to stimulate their minds and grow intellectually and, - are interested in lifelong learning.

 Students may transfer in up to 72 credits from an associate degree program.
-To obtain the B.A., students must complete approximately 48 core courses, including a concentration in one area, and reach 120 credits total.
+To obtain the B.A., students must complete approximately 43 core credits, including a concentration in one area, and reach 120 credits total.
 Students must have earned a C or higher for a course to transfer.
 The structure of the major allows the student considerable freedom in choosing major coursework and allows the student to highlight academic strengths and intellectual interests.
 Depending on the primary areas of study chosen, a General Studies degree can prepare students for a wide variety of careers.
-Students seeking to complete a General Studies degree should contact the Dean for the School of Humanities, Social Sciences, and Interdisciplinary Studies.
+Students seeking to complete a General Studies degree should contact the Humanities Division Chair.

-General Studies Major Requirements: 12 Credits, including SYM 110 and a nine-credit concentration in a specific department or in one of the core realms, and completion of Mount Mary University Core Curriculum.
+General Studies Major Requirements: 12 Credits, including SYM 110 and a nine-credit concentration in a specific program or in one of the core realms, and completion of Mount Mary University Core Curriculum.